LinkedInLearning/learning-openshift-4407066/README.md

 # Learning OpenShift
 This is the repository for the LinkedIn Learning course Learning OpenShift.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![Learning OpenShift][lil-thumbnail-url]

+If you’re just getting started with Red Hat OpenShift, the Kubernetes-based enterprise platform as a service, you may be faced with a series of frustrating and exceedingly complex challenges.
+Because while OpenShift offers excellent security, cost effectiveness, and support features, it differs from Kubernetes in a number of critical ways.
+This course enables developers with Kubernetes experience to become proficient in OpenShift in a reasonably short amount of time.
+Get an overview of Red Hat OpenShift 4, exploring the major differences between it and Kubernetes.
+Along the way, instructor Adrian Kosmaczewski demonstrates how to start working with OpenShift 4 clusters, deploying applications, setting up CI/CD pipelines, working with operators and templates, monitoring services, and scaling applications.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.